CMcDonald82/phoenix-api-starter/README.tmp.md

 NOTE: The following containers MUST be built before going further since some of the following steps depend on them

-* Build the base Docker container (must be named phoenix-base since the docker-compose files depend on it).
+* Build the base Docker container (must be named phoenix-api-base since the docker-compose files depend on it).
 This container will be used for local development/debugging and running tests (locally and via Travis)
 ```
 docker build --target base -t phoenix-api-base:latest .
 ```

-* Build the build Docker container (must be named phoenix-build since the docker-compose files depend on it).
+* Build the build Docker container (must be named phoenix-api-build since the docker-compose files depend on it).
 This container will be used to build releases in
 ```
 docker build -t phoenix-api-build:latest .
 ```